Managainstthemicrobes-Karl/Coronas-Darkfield-Microscopy-light-source-enhancement---CDMLE/README.md

 ## Credit & Terminology

 Please use the abbreviation **CDMLE** when referring to this modification.
-This helps ensure proper attribution and a consistent name for the technology worldwide.
+This helps ensure proper attribution and a consistent name for its use worldwide.

 ---